-Chief Scarbrough recognized Kinder Morgan for \$10,000 donation to purchase extrication equipment for use on accident scenes.
-Stephanie Kindregan, with Kinder Morgan, Project Manager Michael Walls and Area Manager Tom Tolver was present to make the presentation.
+Fire Chief David Scarbrough stated that the Fayette Fire Department was the recipient of a \$10,000 donation from Kinder Morgan.
+He stated that the fire department would use the donation to add to the extrication tools and to purchase a starter unit.
+Stephanie Kindregan, with Kinder Morgan, Project Manager Michael Walls and Area Manager Tom Tolver were present to make the presentation.